Pickman123/Private-Projects/Prerequisites.md

 ## 3. Event Identification
 **Owner:** Developer

-- Determine if an existing Kafka event provides all the data required to trigger the automation.
+- Determine if an existing event provides all the data required to trigger the automation.
 - If such an event exists, leverage it to streamline the implementation.

 ---